DiggnDeeper/wp-dapp/readme.txt

 Yes.
 Each post has publishing options that allow you to control whether it gets published to Hive.

+= What is the Auto-Publish feature? =

+The Auto-Publish feature automatically marks WordPress posts for Hive publication when they are published.
+You still need to complete the publishing process with Hive Keychain, but the system will notify you when posts are ready to be published to Hive.

 = How do I update the plugin? =

 The plugin includes a simple update checker that will notify you when a new version is available on GitHub.
 Follow the link in the notification to download the latest version.

 == Changelog ==

+= 0.7.3 =
+* Added: Auto-Publish feature to streamline WordPress to Hive publishing workflow
+* Added: UI indicators for posts ready for Hive publishing
+* Added: Notification system for posts marked for Auto-Publish
+* Improved: Settings page with Auto-Publish option
+* Added: Comprehensive documentation for the Auto-Publish feature

 = 0.7.2 =
 * Fixed: Removed WordPress Gutenberg block comments (<!-- wp:paragraph --> etc.) from Hive published content